bytedistrict/Virtual-Networking/Write-Up/Azure-Cloud-Deployment.md

   <br>

-  1.Create name of your resource group and choose a region.
+1. Create name of your resource group and choose a region.
-  2.Every resource you create after this must be created in the same region.
+2. Every resource you create after this must be created in the same region.

 **Note:** When creating a resource group it is best practice to keep note of what region your group is in.
 This group's region is the East US, so I put EUS at the end of the resource group name (Exmple-Resourcegroup-EUS) for myself or whoever else is managing the server knows the region.

 </details>